Schumacher-Group-UPB/PULSE/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-2411.18341-b31b1b.svg)](https://arxiv.org/abs/2411.18341)

 PHOENIX is a CUDA-accelerated Solver for the nonlinear two-dimensional Schrödinger Equation.
-Primarily developped to simulate Polariton Condensates, PHOENIX is able to do much more than that!
+Primarily developed to simulate Polariton Condensates, PHOENIX is able to do much more than that!

 We provide multiple examples using PHOENIX in scientific work.
 See the [examples folder](/examples/) for an overview.
-We provide Jupyter Notebooks as well as MatLab files to launch PHOENIX into different configurations.
+We provide Jupyter Notebooks as well as MATLAB files to launch PHOENIX into different configurations.
 Simply use one of the precompiled binaries from the [current release](https://github.com/Schumacher-Group-UPB/PHOENIX/releases/) and drop it into the same folder as the example you want to run.
 Make sure to edit the respective example file to match the executable.

 # Requirements
 - [MSVC](https://visualstudio.microsoft.com/de/downloads/) [Windows] or [GCC](https://gcc.gnu.org/) [Linux]